hepengfe/feipenghe.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Pengfei(also go by Murphy), an undergraduate student major in [ACMS](https://acms.washington.edu) and minor in [Linguistics](https://acms.washington.edu).
-I am currently conducting researches at [H2Lab](https://h2lab.cs.washington.edu) and [CLMBR](https://clmbr.shane.st).
+My name is Pengfei He(pronounced as "Ho"), and I also go by Murphy.
+I obtained my bachelor of science with honors degree major in [ACMS](https://acms.washington.edu) and minor in [Linguistics](https://acms.washington.edu).
+I am currently conducting researches.

 My interests lie broadly in Natural Langauge Processing and Machine Learning.
-I am currently working on Emergent Communication, Scientific Relation Extraction for biologists and NLP4RL.
-I am also intereseted in commonsense reasoning, language and vision, text generation and Knowledge Base Construction.
-The listing is not exhaustive but I am still exploring and open to collaborate.
+I am currently working on knowledge distillation and text generation.

 You can reach me via email or slack.